Supported Employment in State Government (SESG)

 What assistance does the DSHS Division of Vocational Rehabilitation provide to state agencies and state higher education institutions?

-The DSHS/DVR provides a Supported Employment Program Coordinator who will:
+The DSHS/DVR provides a Supported Employment Program Manager who will:

 - Instruct and advise staff on identifying appropriate work for a SESG position.